jonathanolson/slither/notes/patterns.md

   - DO THE LOCALE STUFF, and then... sneak and phet-lib TS so we don't keep having all of the chunk issues? hopefully?
     - Add dependencies.json for phet-lib builds!!!!
   -
+  - PERFORMANCE BLOCKER:
+    - FaceColorDualFeature.fromPrimarySecondaryFaces on BoardPatternBoard super slow. -- or broken?
+      - LAZILY DO THIS
+  -
+  -
+  - SORT rules for the collections, so we aren't shooting off COMPLEX color/edge/sector things when simpler things would do.
+  -
   - SWAP IN the "better rule collection that matches our display mode" solving!!!
   -
   - STYLE SWAPPING in rule explorer